 In the middle of a significant breakdown, I felt compelled to share my experiences with friends and family.
 Being a woman, I love to share.
 Conversations are important to me.
 I didn’t know at the time that my dignity was at stake.

 Many women seek supportive conversations to help them get through tough times.
-Most women have had those moments where spilling their guts takes the edge off nagging, gut-wrenchingly painful feelings and experiences.
+Most women have had those moments where spilling their guts takes the edge off nagging, gut-wrenchingly painful feelings, and experiences.

 Right now you might be asking yourself: “What has dignity got to do with a conversation with a friend or family member?”
 Here’s how…

 I have analysed my own anecdotal data collected over a two-year period from conversations with women.
-This collection of anecdotes from women shows there are serious concerns of how women in transition view themselves and why they are often bitterly unhappy in the process.
+This collection of anecdotes from women shows there are serious concerns about how women in transition view themselves and why they are often bitterly unhappy in the process.